 Traffic is chaotic in Amman and most downtown streets are one-way.
 As for the bus, though there are a few lines, they do not travel at fixed times and the network is difficult to understand if one does not read Arabic.
 It is best to opt for a taxi or to walk.

 Private taxis (‘yellow cabs') crisscross the city and are easy to hail.
 The fare on the metre begins at 0.25 JOD, then count about 1 JOD per five kilometres.

-Once you arrive in Amman, don't hesitate to get in touch with tourism professionals for information and help in organising your stay.Jordan Tourism Board
+Upon your arrival in Amman, you can get in touch with local tourism professionals for further information and to help organize your stay.Jordan Tourism Board

 JPY1 = JOD0.01

 JOD1 = JPY142.86